xgui4/x11libre-website/README.md

 # x11libre-website

-A website for the X11Libre project by @metux
+A website for the X11Libre (A fork of [Xorg XServer](https://gitlab.freedesktop.org/xorg/xserver)) project by @metux and the contributors

 ## About